Frequently Asked Questions

 Can Grasspave2 be used for fire lanes?

-Yes, our second installation ever was a fire lane in 1982 and since then we have provided product to countless other cities and counties worldwide.
+Yes, our second installation ever was one of the first porous fire lanes back in 1982, and since then we have provided product to countless other cities and countries worldwide.
 It continues to be our most popular installation.

 Is Grasspave2 ADA compliant?

 Absolutely.
+Grasspave2 and Gravelpave2 were the first, and continue to be one of the only ADA compliant porous pavers.
 For a link to our ASTM testing results for Grasspave2 click here.

 Can Grasspave2 be plowed in the event of snow?

 Of course.
+Grasspave2 is easy to plow year after year without needing to replace any sections because the product will flex and bend with the freeze-thaw cycle.
 Simply add a skid to the corners of the plow blades to raise them and proceed as usual.

 Does grass planted with Grasspave2 require different maintenance than regular grass?